silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 The `upgrade` command will update PHP files, YML configuration files, and YML language files.

-#### Before running the `upgrade` command
 Each core SilverStripe 4 module includes a `.upgrade.yml` that defines the equivalent fully qualified name of each class.
 Most third party SilverStripe modules that have been upgraded to be compatible with SilverStripe 4, also include a `.upgrade.yml`.
 If you've namespaced your own project, you'll need to provide your own `.upgrade.yml` file .
 If you've used the upgrader to namespace your project, that file will have been created for you.

 The `upgrade` command will try to update some strings that reference the old name of some classes.
 In some cases this might not be what you want.
 You can tell the upgrader to skip specific strings by using the `@skipUpgrade` flag in your PHPDoc comment.
 For example: